Dansen: Context

 Brecht wrote this short play, as well as the very similar How Much Is Your Iron?, while seeking refuge in Denmark and Sweden from the fear of persecution under Nazism.
 At the time of writing, Germany had annexed Poland and Czechoslovakia following the principle of appeasement that Western powers hoped would keep Adolf Hitler from expanding further.

-The character of Dansen represents Switzerland, as made clear by the red rag with a white cross (i.e. the Swiss flag) he uses to wipe his face.
+The character of Dansen represents Denmark, as made clear by the red rag with a white cross (i.e. the Danish flag) he uses to wipe his face.
 He is assured that the existing contracts between himself and the others in the community will maintain their peace.
-This belief is representative of Switzerland’s neutrality during the onset of the war.
+This belief is representative of Denmark's neutrality during the onset of the war.
 The Stranger, representing Nazi Germany, opposes him in breaking these contracts, invading the businesses of his neighbors, killing them, and replacing the businesses with German owners.
 Brecht is direct about this allegory, making clear allusions in the text.
 For example, when The Stranger asks what Dansen did in the club he and the other business owners were a part of, Dansen replies that they “play cards.
 [They] played cards at non-intervention.”